 People want another channel to convey their frustrations, ideas, and feelings.
 These emotions are extended through Facebook.

-Waze is another great example that helps users to share their traffic status, and in return, they will get the whole traffic status of the city that will help to ease their travel in choosing the right routes and the right time to travel.
+Waze is another excellent example that helps users share their traffic status, and in return, they will get the whole traffic status of the city that will help ease their travel in choosing the suitable routes and the right time to travel.

-So, what does all of the above got to do with Internet of Things (IOT)?
+So, what does all of the above do with the Internet of Things (IOT)?
 As mentioned in my previous post, the smartphone is one of the best examples of an IOT device.
 It helps to extend the human senses.
-If things/devices are given the right sensors, they will be able to give the individual a better power to sense.
+If things/devices are given suitable sensors, they will provide the individual with a better power to sense.

-Thus, when people ask me this simple question – “What is Internet of Things?”, Rather than giving them a technical answer about the different sensors, wireless technologies, and big data analytics, I will start from why its very important to know the condition of your assets, what’s happening to the surrounding area of your interest and why the need to share that information.
-Later on, they will easily understand how we can extend our human senses via the concept of IOT.
+Thus, when people ask me this simple question – “What is the Internet of Things?“.
+Rather than giving them a technical answer about the different sensors, wireless technologies, and big data analytics, I will start from why it’s essential to know the condition of your assets, what’s happening to the surrounding area of your interest and why the need to share that information.
+Later on, they will quickly understand how we can extend our human senses via the concept of IOT.